fmidue/haskell-template-setup/README.md

 private repositories are accessed using ssh-keys.
 The script expects a proper setup and will fail if no key is provided.

-* generate an ssh-key pair (or use an existing one).
+* generate an ssh key pair (or use an existing one).
 * deposit your public key as deploy key for your private repositories (if any)
-* make sure you can invoke docker as the user the ssh-keys were generated for ([e. g. using rootless docker]](https://docs.docker.com/engine/security/rootless/))
+* make sure you can invoke Docker as the user the ssh keys were generated for ([e.g. using rootless docker]](https://docs.docker.com/engine/security/rootless/))

 ## build